Roger Creus Castanyer

 Roger Creus Castanyer, Silverio Martínez-Fernández, Xavier Franch

-Published at Empiricial Software Engineering Journal (EMSE) 2022
+Empirical Software Engineering (EMSE) 2022

 The construction, evolution and usage of complex artificial intelligence (AI) models demand expensive computational resources.
 While currently available high-performance computing environments support well this complexity, the deployment of AI models in mobile devices, which is an increasing trend, is challenging.
-Our objective is to systematically assess the trade-off between accuracy and complexity when deploying complex AI models (e.g. neural networks) to mobile devices, which have an implicit resource limitation.
+Our objective is to systematically assess the trade-off between accuracy and complexity when deploying complex AI models to mobile devices, which have an implicit resource limitation.

 Integration of Convolutional Neural Networks in Mobile Applications